stuartmcalpine/desc_continuous_integration/docs/desc/gh_actions.rst

 Then, how and when we want our workflow to be triggered is listed under the ``on:`` parameter.
 For this example, our workflow will be triggered whenever there is a push or pull request onto the ``main`` branch.
-Having a CI workflow on at least the main branch of our repositories is an excellent practice to ensure that any proposed changes to the codebase of the primary branch cannot proceed until they go through the required battery of unit tests, increasing our codes stability.
+Having a CI workflow connected to at least the main branch of our repositories is an excellent practice to ensure that any proposed changes to the codebase of the primary branch cannot proceed until they go through the required battery of unit tests, increasing our codes stability.

 There are naturally many, many more options that can be selected for ``on:``.
 We can trigger a CI workflow for pull requests, push requests, forks etc, to